 This and related questions about labeling are great questions.
 We are often accused of being against labeling.
 We are not.

 This image, provided by DuPont Pioneer, is one example of the detailed labeling on Pioneer Brand seed bags.
-Seed packaging and label language differs by country, type of seed, specific seed characteristics (e.g., biotech traits) and more.
+Seed packaging and label language differ by country, type of seed, specific seed characteristics (e.g., biotech traits) and more.

-- We do support mandatory labeling of food, including GMO food, if such food presents a safety risk to a certain population, for example those allergic to a food ingredient.
-But therehas never been any evidence linking a food safety or health risk to the consumption of GMO foods.
-There are hundreds of independent studies that demonstrate this (Check out independent studies at BioFortified), in addition to the determinations from scientific and regulatory authorities around the world that GMO foods on the market are as safe and nutritious as their non GMO counterparts[See FDA information here].
-There have been a few studies that have asserted such a risk exists but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.
+We do support mandatory labeling of food, including GM food, if such food presents a safety risk to a certain population―for example, those allergic to a food ingredient.
+But there has never been any evidence linking a food-safety or health risk to the consumption of GM foods.
+There are hundreds of independent studies that demonstrate this (check out independent studies at Biofortified), in addition to the determinations from scientific and regulatory authorities around the world that GM foods on the market are as safe and nutritious as their non-GM counterparts (see FDA information here).
+A few studies have asserted that such a risk exists, but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.

-Examples of responses to two such studies can be found at:
+Examples can be found here: